previsecours/previsecours-backend-file-transfer/backend/README.md

   -F file=@/Users/Downloads/example.csv
 ```
 ## For more information
 There is a full documentation (done using swagger) accessible at the address http://localhost:8081/documentation/

+Note: https is prefered for testing online, but you can choose http for localhost